conan-io/docs/tutorial/versioning/conflicts.rst

     **Best practices**

     - Resolving version conflicts by overrides/forces should in general be the exception and avoided when possible, applied as a temporary workaround.
 The real solution is to move forward the dependencies ``requires`` so they naturally converge to the same versions of upstream dependencies.
+    - A key takeaway is that the ``force`` trait will create a direct dependency between the consumer and the required package, while the ``override`` won't, it will only instruct Conan to prefer the required version if the package is already in the dependency graph.
     - Version-ranges can also produce some version conflicts, even if Conan tries to reduce them.
 This :ref:`FAQ about version conflicts<faq_version_conflicts_version_ranges>` discusses the graph resolution algorithm and strategies to minimize the conflicts.